Your partner can makes you go weak at the knees – so why are you having trouble orgasming?

 Your partner might be beautiful, funny and smart, but for orgasms to happen, you need to feel sexual desire.
 So check in with yourself to make sure you’re not mistaking attraction for also feeling like you want to have sex.

-If you are indeed mistaking attraction for desire – you’ll want to read more about low desire in my blog post: 3 things to consider if you’re wondering “why has my sexual desire decreased”?
+If you are indeed mistaking attraction for desire – you’ll want to read more about low desire in my blog post: “why has my sexual desire decreased”?

 Easier said than done – it’s important not to rush your orgasm if you want to have one.